thinkskyteam/synaptic/README.md

 Built-in Prometheus metrics will be available at `/metrics`:

-- Request latency
+- [ ] Request latency
-- Token usage
+- [ ] Token usage
-- Error rates
+- [ ] Error rates
-- Model loading time
+- [ ] Model loading time
-- GPU memory usage
+- [ ] GPU memory usage

 ## Security Considerations

-- API keys are required by default
+- [ ] API keys are required by default
-- Rate limiting per API key
+- [ ] Rate limiting per API key
-- Input validation and sanitization
+- [ ] Input validation and sanitization
-- Configurable maximum token limits
+- [ ] Configurable maximum token limits
-- Request logging and audit trail
+- [ ] Request logging and audit trail

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License Version 2.0, January 2004 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments